Fermi sea topology and boundary geometry for free particles in one- and two-dimensional lattices: The case

-On the other hand, the mathematical analysis is more powerful and goes as follows.
-There are 5 types of $2d$ Bravais lattices: oblique (no restrictions on the angles or lengths of the unit cell vectors), rectangular ($\pi/2$ angles, unequal side lengths), centered rectangular ($\pi/2$ angles, unequal side lengths, centered unit cell), square ($\pi/2$ angles, equal side lengths) and hexagonal ($2\pi/3$ and $\pi/3$ angles, equal side lengths) \cite{lanlifs,ashmer}.
-The reciprocal of each $2d$ Bravais lattice is also a $2d$ Bravais lattice, with the same symmetry as that of the direct one.
-The point groups describe the (rotational, reflection, etc.) symmetries of the lattice.
-In $2d$, there are 17 distinct crystallographic space groups, also known as wallpaper groups.
-These groups are formed by combining Bravais lattices with different point group symmetries.
-The set of isometries comprises translations, reflections, $2 \pi / n$-rotations with order $n=2,3,4,6$ and so-called glide-reflections, which are translations with a simultaneous mirror reflection.
-The crystallographic notation~\cite{CRC} is common in the physics literature for the space groups, whereas in mathematics, Conway's orbifold notation~\cite{Conway} is more widely used.
-The classification of the 17 wallpaper groups is done by considering each Bravais lattice type and its possible point group symmetries at a time \cite{sasse}.
-The list comprises:
+However, the mathematical analysis is more potent and proceeds as follows. $2d$ Bravais lattices come in five different varieties: oblique (no constraints on the angles or lengths of the unit cell vectors), rectangular ($\pi/2$ angles, unequal side lengths), centered rectangular ($\pi/2$ angles, unequal side lengths, centered unit cell), square ($\pi/2$ angles, equal side lengths), and hexagonal ($2\pi/3$ and $\pi/3$ angles, equal side lengths) \cite{lanlifs,ashmer}.Each $2d$ Bravais lattice's reciprocal is also a $2d$ Bravais lattice with the same symmetry as the direct one.
+The lattice's (rotational, reflectional, etc.) symmetries are described by the point groups.
+There are 17 different crystallographic space groups (sometimes called wallpaper groups) in $2d$.
+Bravais lattices with various point group symmetries are combined to create these groups.
+Translations, reflections, $2 \pi / n$-rotations of order $n=2,3,4,6$, and so-called glide-reflections—translations with a simultaneous mirror reflection—make up the set of isometries.
+While Conway's orbifold notation~\cite{Conway} is more commonly employed in mathematics, the crystallographic notation~\cite{CRC} is frequently utilized in physics literature for the space groups.
+Each Bravais lattice type and its potential point group symmetries are taken into consideration while classifying the 17 wallpaper groups \cite{sasse}.
+The list includes:

 \begin{enumerate} \item 15 primitive lattices: \begin{enumerate} \item 2 parallelogram lattices: $\pI, \pII$ \item 5 rectangular lattices: $\pM, \pg, \pmm, \pmg, \pgg$ \item 3 square lattices: $\pIV, \pIVg, \pIVm$ \item 3 trigonal lattices: $\pIII, \pIIIIm, \pIIImI$ \item 2 hexagonal lattices: $\pVI, \pVIm$ \end{enumerate}